ThatAsherGuy/WoWbjectImporter/README.md

 This project was researched and beaten into existence through sheer force of will by [TDV Alinsa](https://github.com/alinsavix), who then conscripted [Asher Stephenson](https://github.com/ThatAsherGuy) to do much of the heavy lifting.
 I think we were both surprised how deep this particular rabbit hole went!

 Also, endless appreciation to Kruithne for both their awesome [wow.export](https://github.com/Kruithne/wow.export), and for tolerating way too many questions from Alinsa about various nitpicky WoW innards.
 By proxy, special thanks to Marlamin as well, creator of [WoW Export Tools](https://github.com/Marlamin/WoWExportTools/), on which wow.export is based.

+(We are also intending to contribute our work back to Kruithne and the wow.export project after we've implemented more of what we intend to implement, and the dust has settled a bit.)

 Many thanks to everyone who has contributed to the [WoWDev wiki](https://wowdev.wiki/), for helping to provide an amazing resource for those who have come after them (like us).
 We build on the shoulders of giants.